 This mechanism ensures that stop responses are managed with a high degree of safety.

 Description of STOP A

 Pulses are immediately cancelled using the internal signal "cancel pulses".
 In addition, the pulses in the gating unit are cancelled by a software function.

-Action in the NCK monitoring channel: Pulses are cancelled via the SGA "enable pulses"
+Pulses are cancelled via the SGA "enable pulses"